SilvijaProzinger/Bon-Appetit---A-Simple-Recipe-App-/readme.md

 * a small list of recipes
 * on click you can see ingredients and istructions on how to prepare each recipe
 * filter/search for recipes
-* in progress - add new recipes
+* add new recipes
-* to be continued - delete recipes
+* to do - delete recipes

 ## How to run